ainsleymcgrath/modern-day-revelations/content/revelations/seth.md

 +++
-born = ""
+born = "Salt Lake City, UT"
 draft = true
 located = "New York City, NY"
 name = "Seth"
 occupation = ""
 portrait = "/v1589392413/14_Seth_bctqjt.jpg"
-status = ""
+status = "Inactive since 2012"
-upbringing = "Member of The Church of Jesus Christ of Latter-Day Saints"
+upbringing = "The Church of Jesus Christ of Latter-Day Saints" weight = 11

 +++
 "I was doing everything I was supposed to but not getting the results I wanted.